Complaints and Investigations

-Patients are encouraged to complain about the service they get from their doctor and for many doctors this can seem to be personal, an attack on their core sense of self and on their vocational values.
+Patients are encouraged to feedback and complain about the service they get if it did not meet their expectations.
+For many health professionals, this can seem to be personal, an attack on their core sense of self and on their vocational values.

-A doctor’s response to a complaint is often similar to the stages of bereavement or similar to receiving a diagnosis of a terminal disease.
-Others, that the complaint is felt with such force that they literally feel a heavy weight on their chest wall.
+A doctor’s response to a complaint is often similar to the stages of bereavement or to receiving a diagnosis of a terminal disease.
+Others report, that the complaint is felt with such force that they literally feel a heavy weight on their chest wall.

-But complaints are common.
-Most complaints are handled informally and even those which are not have good outcomes.
+However complaints are common.
+Most complaints are handled informally and even those which are not generally have good outcomes.
 Whilst complaints hurt, they do get resolved (even if the resolution is not entirely to your satisfaction).

 What should you do when the complaint lands on your desk?